-In line with the formalism of NQS, we wish to parameterize a quantum field state with neural networks -- more specifically, to parameterize each of its $n$-particle wave functions with a common neural network architecture.
-This desire imposes the following constraints on the architecture.
+We introduce NQFS as a variational ansatz to parameterize such a quantum field state with neural networks -- more specifically, to parameterize each of its $n$-particle wave functions with a common neural network architecture.
+This imposes the following constraints on the architecture.
 First, the architecture must be permutation invariant in order to model bosonic wave functions.
 And more stringently, to model wave functions of arbitrary particle number, the architecture must also be \emph{variadic}: able to accept an arbitrary number of arguments (i.e., particle positions $\textbf{x}_n = (x_1, x_2, \dots , x_n)$ for arbitrary $n$).

-Remarkably, we can satisfy both of these constraints with the Deep Sets neural network architecture~\cite{2017_Zaheer}, which is both permutation invariant and variadic.
-The Deep Sets architecture models a permutation invariant function on a set $X$, and proves that any such function $f(X)$ can be decomposed as
+Remarkably, we can realize both of these properties with the Deep Sets neural network architecture, which is both permutation invariant and variadic.
+Ref.~\cite{2017_Zaheer} introduces the Deep Sets architecture to model a permutation invariant function on a set $X$, and proves that any such function $f(X)$ can be decomposed as

-where $\rho$ and $\phi$ are constituent functions that depend on $f$.
+for appropriately chosen constituent functions $\rho$ and $\phi$.
 The function $\phi$ maps the inputs into a feature space of possibly higher dimension, the sum aggregates the embedded inputs in a permutation invariant manner, and $\rho$ adds the correlations necessary to output the function of interest.
 This decomposition is clearly permutation invariant as each $\phi(x)$ is summed independently; it is also variadic because an arbitrary number of arguments may be included in the sum.

 In the setting of machine learning, this decomposition is used to learn permutation invariant functions by parameterizing $\rho$ and $\phi$ as deep neural networks~\cite{2017_Zaheer}.
 This approach has recently been used in NQS contexts to model ground states of atomic nuclei~\cite{Lovato_2022, Gnech_2021, Adams_2021} and bosons at fixed particle number~\cite{Pescia_2022}.
 Building on this prior work, here we are the first to leverage Deep Sets to develop a neural network ansatz for continuum QFT, with an arbitrary number of particles.